LIBERTY

 proven to have violated a “known legal duty.”

-is clearly mistaken if it is contended that paragraphs 1, 2, or 3 identify any
+prosecutor is clearly mistaken if it is contended that paragraphs 1, 2, or 3

 The defendant does not have to search through Title 26 and assume some